Seahawks cornerback Richard Sherman declines to talk to local media, says will only talk to Ed Werder of ESPN

 Seahawks cornerback Richard Sherman declined to talk to members of the Seattle-area media Wednesday, saying he would only talk to Ed Werder of ESPN.

-Richard Sherman’s enigmatic season took another twist on Wednesday when he declined a request to talk to local reporters in the locker room shortly before practice Wednesday.
+Richard Sherman’s enigmatic season took another twist on Wednesday when he declined a request to talk to local reporters in the locker room shortly before practice.

 Sherman instead said he planned to talk only to Ed Werder of ESPN and that he would do the rest of his talking via social media (such as his web site).
-Sherman also did an interview with Q13 FOX, with which the Seahawks have contractual media commitments (FOX being one of the NFL’s rights holders).
+Sherman also did an interview with Q13 FOX, with which the Seahawks have contractual media commitments (FOX is one of the NFL’s primary rights holders).

 Sherman also indicated to one reporter, Liz Mathews of ESPN 710 Seattle, that he would talk to her via text but said of others in the group that everyone else had made him mad lately so he didn’t plan to talk to local reporters en masse.